-As described above, and subject to using a maximum of a 12-month PD for financial assets for which credit risk has not significantly increased, the Company measures ECL considering the risk of default over the maximum contractual period (including any borrower's extension options) over which it is exposed to credit risk, even if, for risk management purposes, the Company considers a longer period.
+As described above, and subject to using a maximum of a 12-month PD for financial assets for which credit risk had not increased significantly since its initial recognition, the Company measures ECL considering the risk of default over the maximum contractual period (including any borrower's extension options) over which it is exposed to credit risk, even if, for credit risk management purposes, the Company considers a longer period.
 The maximum contractual period extends to the date at which the Company has the right to require repayment of a debt.